 You can buy the trees from a local arborist, a tree nursery or online.
-If you plant the trees yourself rather than hiring a professional, you’ll likely save hundreds of dollars on the project.
+If you plant the trees yourself rather than hire a professional, you’ll likely save hundreds of dollars on the project.

-6. Build an outdoor space, patio or deck.
+6. Build an Outdoor Space, Patio or Deck

 Who doesn’t love to settle down for some quiet time in the great outdoors while staying nice and close to home?
 Outdoor spaces can expand your total living space without breaking the bank.

 Instead of paying someone to build a fancy deck or balcony, consider the much cheaper, much more DIY-friendly option of building a patio.
-Patios serve the same purpose as a deck without requiring the same craftsmanship skills to build.
-Made of stone or concrete — or even wood panels — laid on the ground, all it takes to create a patio for grilling, chilling and partying is a few paver stones or a few sets of interlocking patio tiles and an afternoon.
+Patios serve the same purpose as a deck without requiring the craftsmanship skills to build.
+Made of plastic, stone or concrete — or even wood panels — laid on the ground, all it takes to create a patio for grilling, chilling and partying is a few paver stones or a few sets of interlocking patio tiles and an afternoon.

 - The Safest Places To Retire Outside the US

 - Check Out Readers' Favorite Small Businesses in Our 2022 Small Business Spotlight

 - This Credit Score Mistake Could Be Costing Millions Of Americans